olets/zsh-abbr/README.md

 abbr --import-aliases [--dry-run]
 ```

-Add abbreviations for every alias available in the current session.
+Add regular abbreviations for every regular alias in the session, and global abbreviations for every global alias in the session.

 Use the **--session** or **-S** flag to create session abbreviations.
 Otherwise, or if the **--user** or **-U** flag is used, the abbreviations will be cross-session.

 ```shell
 % cat ~/.zshrc